MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/DroneExecution.md

 tello.disconnect()
 ```

 Now you can implement this in your code and push your projects to the GitHub.
 The drone should be able to understand and execute your code.
+For more info on how to connect to the drone, visit the DroneConnection manual.